-During my hospital stay y: ☐ I received information on m ny heart attack and/or angina. ☐ My doctor referred me to a Cardiac Rehabilitation Program. ☐ I had an angiogram/cardiac catheterization.
+During my hospital sta y: $\square$ I received information on my heart attack and/or angina. $\square$ My doctor referred me to a Cardiac Rehabilitation Program. □ I had an angiogram/cardiac ca theterization.
 My results are ☐ The doctor inserted stent(s). ☐ I had blood tests.
-My chole sterol levels are: Type of Cholesterol Target Levels My Levels Write your cholesterol levels in the space provided below Total Cholesterol Less than (<) 4.5 mmol/L LDL ("Bad Cholesterol") Less than (<) 2.0 mmol/L HDL ("Good Cholesterol") Male: Greater than (>) 1.0 mmol/L Female: Greater than (>) 1.3 mmol/L Triglycerides Less than (<) 1.7 mmol/L rt driving in urn to work in nd symptoms of a heart attack and action (pipes, cigarettes or cigars) is a major reas tinue to smoke, I increase my chances of h s to take if they occur. son the blood vessels to my heart are My appointment is on: nent to see my family doctor within 1 to 2 · Cardiologist (heart doctor) in: My Cardiologist's name is : Phor ne number:
+My cholest erol levels are: Type of Cholesterol Target Levels My Levels Write your cholesterol levels in the space provided below Total Cholesterol Less than (<) 4.5 mmol/L LDL ("Bad Cholesterol") Less than (<) 2.0 mmol/L HDL ("Good Cholesterol") Male: Greater than (>) 1.0 mmol/L Female: Greater than (>) 1.3 mmol/L Triglycerides Less than (<) 1.7 mmol/L ☐ I understand that smoking (p t driving in the blood vessels to my heart are • • ments: nt to see my family doctor within 1 to 2 we Cardiologist (heart doctor) in: weeks. , , one number: